ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

   for secrets in use.
-- Secure multi-party computation (MPC) enables different parties to jointly compute a function over their inputs while keeping those inputs private, which could revolutionize secret sharing and processing.
+- Secure multi-party computation (MPC) enables different parties to jointly compute a function over their inputs while keeping those inputs private, which could revolutionise secret sharing and processing.

 ### Role of Machine Learning

 Machine learning is increasingly being used to enhance the security of secrets.
-By analyzing access patterns and detecting anomalies, machine learning algorithms can alert administrators to potential breaches or unauthorized access attempts, often before traditional methods would catch them.
+By analysing access patterns and detecting anomalies, machine learning algorithms can alert administrators to potential breaches or unauthorised access attempts, often before traditional methods would catch them.

 ### Regulatory Impact

 The regulatory landscape is also evolving, with increased scrutiny and higher standards for data protection.
-Organizations must be vigilant in complying with regulations like GDPR, HIPAA, and others, which increasingly dictate how secrets must be managed and protected.
+Organisations must be vigilant in complying with regulations like GDPR, HIPAA, and others, which increasingly dictate how secrets must be managed and protected.
 Anticipating and adapting to these regulatory changes will be crucial for maintaining compliance and